• Skip to primary navigation

 Instructions

-1. Place the cold mascarpone, cold heavy cream, cold lemon curd, sifted powdered sugar, and vanilla extract into a large mixing bowl.
+1. Place the cold mascarpone, cold heavy cream, cold lemon curd, powdered sugar, and vanilla extract in a large mixing bowl.

-2. Beat with an electric mixer on low to medium speed for about 2 minutes until you achieve a smooth and firm frosting.
+2. Whip on low to medium speed for about 2 minutes until thick, smooth, and firm.

-3. Use immediately to fill or decorate your cakes, or refrigerate.
+3. Use immediately to fill or frost cakes, cupcakes, and desserts, or refrigerate until ready to use.

 Equipment